Peace Studies & Sociology

 How does the structure of society influence conflict or post-conflict peacebuilding?
 What variables affect the capacity of nonviolent civil resistance movements?
 How do religious norms and practices contribute to conflict and peacebuilding?

-The sociology and peace studies doctoral program at the University of Notre Dame provides its students with the theoretical background and methodological tools to answer these and related questions.
+The Peace Studies and Sociology doctoral program at the University of Notre Dame provides its students with the theoretical background and methodological tools to answer these and related questions.
 The doctoral program provides rigorous training in both sociology and peace studies.

 Doctoral students are trained in quantitative methods — surveys, demographic data and statistical models — and qualitative methods such as interviews, focus groups and ethnography.
 They also are trained in sociological theory at the Kroc Institute and in the Department of Sociology.
 Notre Dame faculty offer particular strengths in the subfields of social movements, the sociology of religion, education and social psychology.